Kyaunnee Richardson is a sparkling Frasquita.

 Dario Acosta Photography

-Her performances as a soloist with orchestra include Handel’s Messiah with the Civic Chorale of Greater Miami and the Alhambra Orchestra and Vivaldi’s Gloria with the Delray Orchestra.
-She has also been a featured soloist with the Alabama Symphony Orchestra, Brevard Symphony Orchestra, Symphony of the Americas, Orlando Philharmonic, South Florida Symphony Orchestra, Hallandale Symphonic Pops Orchestra, Sugar Pops Orchestra, Opera Fusion Orchestra, Coral Gables Chamber Orchestra and the Sunrise Symphonic Pops Orchestra.
+Other performances as a soloist in concert includes Schubert’s Mass in G and Handel’s Messiah with the Civic Chorale of Greater Miami and the Alhambra Orchestra, Bach’s Coffee Cantanta with Opera Orlando and Vivaldi’s Gloria with the Delray Orchestra.
+Kyaunnee has also been a featured soloist with the Charleston Symphony Orchestra, Alabama Symphony, New World Symphony, Brevard Symphony, Symphony of the Americas, Orlando Philharmonic Orchestra, South Florida Symphony Orchestra, Hallandale Symphonic Pops Orchestra, Sugar Pops Orchestra, Opera Fusion Orchestra, Coral Gables Chamber Orchestra and Sunrise Symphonic Pops Orchestra.

 “… but from the first notes of Miami-native Kyaunnee Richardson’s ‘Summertime’ early in the first scene, the audience was put on notice that this was to be a truly memorable occasion.” ~South Florida Gay News